Book Your Trip

-The moorings around Santa Catalina Island are leased to private parties but rented when available.
+The moorings around Catalina Island are leased to private parties but are rented when available.
 Mooring charges are based on the size of the mooring and the length of your stay.
 Moorings are available on a first-come, first-serve basis.
-Check-out time is 8:00 AM.
-If you wish to extend your stay, please contact the Harbor Patrol via VHF Channel 9 to check availability.
+Check-out time is 9:00 AM.
+If you wish to extend your stay, please contact Harbor Patrol on VHF Channel 9 to check availability.

 - Use pole to attach Bow Hawser to Bow Cleat.
-(Hawser is located approximately six-feet below the surface of the water)
+Hawser is approximately 6 feet below the surface.

-Note: Tidal changes will affect your mooring.
-Lines need to be adjusted periodically as tide changes add or remove slack.
+- Note: Due to changes in tidal, mooring lines may need to be adjusted periodically to add or remove slack.

 Leaving a Mooring

 - First, untie the stern line, then the bow line.
 Wind conditions may require this to be done in the reverse order.